Here is a list of the most frequent questions that we're asked.

 A regular workout for your core muscles, lower body and basic stretching will help you a lot.
 Whistler’s runs are quite long so it’s also good to go skiing for a day or two before you’re here (or on your first Sunday here) to get your legs ready.

-Most campers come to the camp on their own.
-But once you arrive in Whistler, you’ll be met by all of the other campers and be warmly welcomed into the camp family.
-From then on you’ll be hanging out with other like-minded riders. *A big part of camp is making relationships and new friends form around the world!
+90% campers come to the camp on their own.
+Once you arrive in Whistler, you’ll be met by all of the other campers and be warmly welcomed into the camp family.
+From then on you’ll be living with and hanging out with other like-minded skiers from all around the world. *A big part of camp is making relationships and new friends form around the world!
 If you’d like to come camp with a friend or partner, that’s cool too.
 Just let us know if you’d like to be in the same room and we’ll make it happen.

 It breaks down something like this: North America 25%, Europe 40%, Australia~NZ 20%, South America 10%, Asia 5%